wolfmann911/endpointman/README.md

 ### Contributing
 To contribute code or modules back into the [FreePBX](http://www.freepbx.org/ "FreePBX Home Page") ecosystem you must fully read our Code License Agreement.
 We are not able to look at or accept patches or code of any kind until this document is filled out.
 Please take a look at [http://wiki.freepbx.org/display/DC/Code+License+Agreement](http://wiki.freepbx.org/display/DC/Code+License+Agreement) for more information
 ### Issues
-Please file bug reports at http://issues.freepbx.org
+Please file bug reports at http://issues.freepbx.org# endpointman